Christopher Liversidge (MSc, BSc (Hons) MCSP, SRP)

 Chris had a long standing ambition to open his own clinic and North Light Physiotherapy was opened in 2010, providing an extension of the high quality service he has provided to hundreds of patients throughout his 13 year NHS career.

-Chris was proud to join the Sport Science and Medicine staff at Yorkshire CCC for the 2013 season, working alongside the then club Physiotherapist and school friend Scot McAllister.
-He was part of the backroom staff for their successful County Championship winning season in 2014, and is looking forward to continuing on the Headingley staff.
+Chris was proud to join the Sport Science and Medicine staff at Yorkshire CCC from the 2013 season, working alongside the then club Physiotherapist and school friend Scot McAllister.
+He was part of the backroom staff for their successful County Championship winning season in 2014, and is now an established member of the Headingley staff team.
+Click here to visit Chris’s page at YCCC.

-Around the same time, North Light Physiotherapy began to develop strong links with local cricket, primarily providing services to Thongsbridge CC of the Drakes Huddersfield League.
+Around the same time as joining YCCC, North Light Physiotherapy began to develop strong links with local cricket, primarily providing services to Thongsbridge CC of the Drakes Huddersfield League.
 Chris has developed a high level of expertise in screening, assessment and management of injuries in cricket, culminating in North Light Physiotherapy becoming the officially recognised Physiotherapy partner to the Drakes Huddersfield Cricket League in 2014.

 Chris Shorter BSc (Hons)